vdaas/vald/docs/performance/loadtest.md

 Which means that is performed the insertion of 6060 vectors into the Vald Cluster per second from the Vald Load Testing tools.

-The result includes all the network latency, and the filtering latency.
+The result includes all the network latency and filtering latency.